Youth Justice Committee

 The YJC has worked closely with the Principal Youth Court Judge on operational issues relating to the Youth Court.
 It also represents the interests of Youth Advocates, highlighting to key decision-makers the value contributed by these practitioners, who play a specialised role in the youth justice system.

-Rebecca Plunket is a barrister specialising in youth, criminal and traffic law.
-Rebecca is a Youth Advocate and regularly appears in the Youth Court and Te Kooti Rangatahi Court as well as the District and High Courts.
-Rebecca has established successful working relationships with various agencies and works closely with her local community to address youth offending.
+Rebecca Plunket is convenor of the Youth Justice Committee.
+Rebecca has been in practice for 16 years initially in all areas of general practice and since 2008 as a barrister sole specialising in youth, criminal and traffic law.
+She is an appointed Youth Advocate providing specialist knowledge of the youth justice framework and law to young people and their families.
+Rebecca regularly appears in the Youth Court and Te Kooti Rangatahi Court as well as the District and High Courts.

 - Helen Bowen